 Ramadan, the ninth month of the Muslim calendar, is the most sacred of four months when fighting is prohibited.
 The Qur’an states,

 The number of months in the sight of Allah is twelve (in a year)- so ordained by Him the day He created the heavens and the earth; of them four are sacred: that is the straight usage.
 So wrong not yourselves therein, and fight the Pagans all together as they fight you all together.
 But know that Allah is with those who restrain themselves (Sura 9:36; translated by Yusuf Ali).

 Ramadan terminates with the “little festival” called Eid al-Fitr.
 No fasting is allowed at all during this festival.
-In North America the festival begins this year on or around Sunday June, 25.
+In North America the festival begins this year on the evening of Thursday June 14, 2018.